xealits/NtuplerAnalyzer/README.md

 Structure
 =========

-The repository contains 2 projects:
+The repository contains the CMSSW plugin `NtuplerAnalyzer` for skimming MINIAODs on the grid.

-* ntupler, the thing that runs over crab on grid and reduces the MINIAODs to TTree with only important parameters
+There are 2 satelite repositories:

-* proc, the scripts for processing resulting TTree
+* [processing ntuples](https://github.com/xealits/processing_ntuples), the scripts for processing resulting TTree
+* [lab log](https://github.com/xealits/lab_log), common info, side studies, daily log

-The proc scripts are in `NtuplerAnalyzer/proc/` directory.
+The proc scripts are usually cloned in `NtuplerAnalyzer/proc/` directory.
+The lab log in `NtuplerAnalyzer/lab_log/`.

 The ntupler is a standard EDM module and uses standard directories: